prisma/prisma1/examples/postgres/README.md

 ### 3. Explore the Postgres

-Running the command `docker ps` will show you an image running for Postgres running at port 5432 and an image running the Prisma which connects to this external Postgres running at port 5432.
+Running the command `docker ps` will show you an image running for Postgres running at port 5432 and an image running Prisma which connects to this external Postgres running at port 5432.